UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/decide-structure.rst

 * Usually, there should be one `Project` that corresponds to the research project or unit of research activity that you are collecting data for.
 * Use `Experiments` to represent a study sample or variable you are studying.
 Store properties about the sample as metadata in each `Experiment` .
-* Use `Datasets` to represent a single instrument run.
-They can then be organised under `Experiments`.
+* Create one `Dataset` for each instrument you are using for acquiring data.
+Use the `Dataset` to contain all data files from that instrument for the `Experiment`.
 Store instrument run conditions as metadata in each `Dataset`.
 * If the data is already using a directory structure, consider how that could translate into the hierarchical groupings.
 * Consider whether you need to restrict access for a subset of your data.
 If so, you can group them as separate `Experiments` or `Datasets`.
 Later, you can restrict access to them as a whole group.